Skip to content

 Torch Cave (火把洞)

 Exactly below the mountain, there is a cave called Torch Cave.
 The ticket costs 16RMB and can be an idea to spend some time sheltered from the sun in the afternoon.
 As it happens all over China in a similar place, the caves are lit with psychedelic lights.
-Another example, also in Yunnan, are the Jiuxiang caves.
+Another example, also in Yunnan, is the Jiuxiang caves.
 I talked about them here.

-The caves are kinda ok but given the very low ticket price, it can still be worth it.
+The caves are kinda ok, but given the very low ticket price, it can still be worth it.

-To access the caves look for this small structure towards the end of the trail at the foot of Qinglong Mountain.
+To access the caves, look for this small structure towards the end of the trail at the foot of Qinglong Mountain.

 A boat ride

-If you feel like spending 170RMB you can take the boat that will take you around most of the scenic area of Puzhehei.
-It can be a different way to explore and photograph new places especially if you don’t have a drone.
+If you feel like spending 170RMB, you can take the boat that will take you around most of the scenic area of Puzhehei.
+It can be a different way to explore and photograph new places, especially if you don’t have a drone.

-You will need a waterproof action camera as you’ll most probably get wet since people on other boats will likely throw water on you.
+You will need a waterproof action camera as you’ll probably get wet since people on other boats will likely throw water on you.

 Exploring the area on foot

 The village of Puzhehei has nothing interesting to see.
-It’s currently being renovated but, unlike other areas such as Lijiang, the houses are not built using local materials and the village is ugly and anonymous.
+It’s currently being renovated, but unlike other areas such as Lijiang, the houses are not built using local materials, and the village is ugly and anonymous.

 When is the best time to visit Puzhehei?

-That said, unlike places like Luoping where the only reason to go there is to see the flowers, Puzhehei can be visited all year round.
-Non-summer months are considered low season and hotels are much cheaper.
+That said, unlike places like Luoping, where the only reason to go there is to see the flowers, Puzhehei can be visited all year round.
+Non-summer months are considered low season, and hotels are much cheaper.

 Where to sleep in Puzhehei and what to eat